How to Join

 The first step to join Air Force ROTC at BGSU is to register for

-our Spring '15 Aerospace Studies 1120 course.
-Before you do
+our Fall '15 Aerospace Studies 1110 course.
+Before you do that,

 Be accepted to our university or one of our cross-town universities we service.
 Sign-up to take AFROTC courses as a freshman or sophomore.
 You must have a minimum college cumulative GPA of 2.0 (if you had prior college courses) to enter the program.
 You must meet minimum cumulative GPA of 2.5 by the end of your sophomore Fall semester (see note below).